hoangduytran/blender-manual/manual/render/shader_nodes/shader/holdout.rst

 The *Holdout* shader node is used to create a "hole" in the image with zero alpha transparency, which is useful for compositing (see :term:`Alpha Channel`).

-Note that the holdout shader can only create alpha when :menuselection:`Properties --> Render --> Film --> Transparent` is enabled.
-If it is disabled, the holdout shader will be black.

 Inputs
 ======